stfc/PSyclone/doc/transformations.rst

 e.g. dynamo).
 Currently these different types of transformation are indicated by their names.

-The generic transformations currently available are given below (a number of these have specialisations which can be found in the API-specific sections).
+The generic transformations currently available are listed in alphabetical order below (a number of these have specialisations which can be found in the API-specific sections).

+.. autoclass:: psyclone.transformations.ACCDataTrans
+    :members:
+    :noindex:

+.. autoclass:: psyclone.transformations.ACCLoopTrans
+    :members:
+    :noindex:

+.. autoclass:: psyclone.transformations.ACCParallelTrans
+    :members:
+    :noindex:

+.. autoclass:: psyclone.transformations.ColourTrans
+    :members:
+    :noindex:

 .. autoclass:: psyclone.transformations.KernelModuleInlineTrans
     :members: